 What I think about Modern Love

 That’s what she write, “That experience helped us to think about love not as luck or fate, but as the practice of really bothering to know someone, and allowing that person to know you.
 Being intentional about love seems to suit us well.”

-I actually still believe love is all about love or fate before I read her book.
+I believe love is all about luck or fate until I read her book.
 After I read her book and articles, I am thinking that I probably approach love in a wrong way, maybe love is not about luck or fate, it’s about two people really try to work together and open up yourself to the other person for love to bloom.
 It just like plant a flower in a pot, you need to water it and fertilize it to make bloom, but in modern society, it seems like impossible, because we are too busy on your own things and no one is willing to compromise or sacrifice time and energy for the other person.
-I don’t know, probably I am just too negative about modern love right now, or maybe because this is only the case in New York City.
+I don’t sure if I am just too negative about modern love, or maybe because this is only the case in New York City.

 I loved all fairy tales I read, and consistently I have been looking for true loves and soul mates.
 Does those really exist?
 Maybe what I am looking for, doesn’t really exist in the reality?

-In her book we actually share same feeling at some point.
+In her book we actually share same feelings at some point.
 At my first eight year long-term relationship, my relationship was same as her and Kevin.
-I was too young at that time, so I lost track of my own preferences and habits as well just like Catron.
-My ex was the center of my universe, I hung out with his friends, and joined all his hobbies, etc. After we broke up, I didn’t even have my own friends any more, all the friends I hung out with was his, I was totally lost myself in that relationship.
+I was too young at that time, so I lost track of my own preferences and habits as well, just like Catron.
+My ex was the center of my universe, I hung out with his friends, and joined all his hobbies, etc. After we broke up, I didn’t even have any of my own friends, all the friends I hung out with was his, I was totally lost myself in that relationship.

 After all the bad experiences about love, I start to over protect myself, and I can’t let my guard down.
 That’s kind of pity, because I am falling into this vicious circle.